Peter Hoffmann

 ;

-Querying external data looks similar but has the benefit that one does not have to load the data into the cluster.
-In a follow up post I'll do some performance benchmarks.
-Based on my first experiences it seems like the query engine is aware of some of the parquet properties like columnar storage and predicate pushdown, because queries return results faster than loading the full data from the blob storage (with the 30mb/s limit) would take.
+Querying external data looks similar, but has the benefit that you do not have to load the data into the cluster.
+In a follow-up post, I'll do some performance benchmarks.
+Based on my initial experiences, it seems that the query engine is aware of some Parquet properties, such as columnar storage and predicate pushdown, because queries return results faster than loading the full data from Blob storage (with the 30 MB/s limit) would take.

 external_table("nytaxi_parquet_external")